 In 2014, Wagner led the Scottsdale Artichokes to their first region championship and first appearance at the National Junior College Athletic Association Division II National Tournament in Mississippi.
 Scottsdale finished with a 45-24 record and a final ranking of nine.
 The Artichokes won 90 games in three seasons with Wagner.

 Wagner is a 1995 graduate of Washington where he earned his bachelor’s degree in English.
 He received his master’s degree in education administration from University of Phoenix in 2000.
 He also served in the United States Marine Corps for four years.
-He, his wife, Caylyn, and children DJ, Brody, Dylyn and Linkin are set to join the community.
+His family includes his wife, Caylyn, and children DJ, Brody, Dylyn, Linkin and Preston.